bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 <img width="560" alt="image" src="https://user-images.githubusercontent.com/79114425/208794255-59518d74-a9fa-4008-b630-d7160809020d.png">
 * Note that while the values seem a little far apart, the actual numerical difference is really small because this is a very zoomed in timeframe

-While it seemed to perform really well on the training data, we can see our suspicions are confirmed that the predictions are essentially an over-fitted shift of previous data
+While it seemed to perform really well on the training data, we can see our suspicions are confirmed that the predictions perform poorly.
+This is probably, in part, due to us using a recursive approach, rather than a direct one.

-An XGB model would perform much better (in-progress)
+XGBoost is short for "Extreme Gradient Boosting", and uses an ensemble of gradient boosted trees to

 ## Things/difficulties to note